mikesz88/alien_budgets_backend/README.md

 22. Add auth route and controller.
 Add Register User
 23. Add Token to user when registering.
 24. Add Login to Adult and Student
+25. Add token in a cookie for browser